kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 14 prep

+***Quizzes will be announced after the October 9 quizzes are graded.***

+**If you have not passed major and minor cantus firmi,** complete that assessment.
+(See instructions below.)

+**If you have passed major and minor cantus firmi but not major and minor first-species,** complete the first-species assessment.
+(See instructions below.)

+**If you have passed all cantus firmus and first-species objectives,** enjoy the weekend. :)

 ## October 9 prep

 We will begin class with two quizzes.
 Choose two of the following three concepts to prepare: **time signature writing**, **key signature ID**, and **pitch ID**.
 Review the resources on OMT as necessary.